DUNE/p3s/documents/src/JOB.md

 ### Get the p3s client software

 You need a client script (which is written in Python) to submit job descriptions to p3s for execution.
+You will also benefit from looking at job templates stored as JSON files in the p3s repository.

-If not already done so, install p3s software at the location of your choice by cloning the content from GitHub (you must be on an interactive node at CERN)
+If not already done so, install p3s software at the location of your choice by cloning the content from GitHub.
+For the purposes of this writeup, you are assumed to be on an interactive node located at CERN such as lxplus.

 ```
 git clone https://github.com/DUNE/p3s.git
 ```

 After you run this, your current directory will contain a subdirectory **p3s**.
-This subdirectory will in turn contain a number of subdirectories, and the one of immediate interest now is **p3s/clients**.
-Documentation (such as this writeup) in in **p3s/documents**.
+This subdirectory will in turn contain a number of subdirectories.
+Of immediate interest to you are the following:

+* **p3s/clients** containing multiple client scripts with different functions
+* **p3s/documents** with documentation (such as thiswriteup)
+* **p3s/inputs** and it's subdirectories such as jobs/larsfot with job definition and wrapper script templates

 ### Set up and verify the Python environment
 The next step is CERN-specific.
 Activate the "Python virtual environment"